Prices from Amazon AU, checked 12 August 2026. Drag, swipe or use the arrows.

 Sixteen years repairing electronics, a fair share of high-end gaming rigs through the workshop, and a few recurring failure modes you won't find in the launch-day press reviews.

 Thermal throttling that's not the GPU's fault.
-The 5080's 3.6-slot cooler is wide because it needs to be wide — 360W of heat through a card-mounted cooler requires real surface area.
+A 5080 pushes 360W of heat through a card-mounted cooler, and shifting that needs real surface area and real airflow.
 If the case has no front intake fans (more common than you'd think on prebuilts), that heat recirculates and the card throttles.
 We see this constantly: customer brings in a "slow" 5080 thinking the card is faulty; the actual fault is the case has been running with one rear exhaust fan and no intake since the day they built it.
 Front-to-back airflow with at least two intake fans is non-negotiable for 300W+ cards.

-PSU undersizing — the hidden killer.
+PSU undersizing: the hidden killer.
 The most expensive GPU failure we've seen at the bench in the last 12 months wasn't the GPU's fault.
 A customer ran a 5080 on a 650W PSU (recommended 850W) for 8 months.
 The PSU rails sagged on a transient spike during a gaming session, the 12V went out of spec, the GPU's VRM took damage, and we ended up replacing both.
 A quality 850W PSU costs $200-250.
-A replacement 5080 costs $2,329.
+A replacement 5080 costs around $2,299.
 Don't be the customer with the receipt for the cheap PSU you bought to "save money".

 Memory chip thermal failures.
 GDDR7 modules run hot.
 Cards with a properly-engineered backplate that contacts the back-side memory chips via thermal pads run cooler than cards with a decorative-only backplate.
 Memory chip thermal failure typically shows as artifacts on screen, followed by BSODs, followed by the card not posting.
-The AORUS Master, TUF, and Ventus 3X cards in this comparison all have functional backplate cooling.
-Bottom-tier SKUs sometimes skip this and you'll see the failure mode in the second year of ownership.
+The ASUS TUF and MSI Shadow cards in this comparison all have reinforced, vented backplates.
+Bottom-tier SKUs sometimes skip functional backplate cooling and you'll see the failure mode in the second year of ownership.

 Hidden costs nobody budgets for